-For additional information, refer to WAC 132Q online at http://apps.leg.wa.gov/WAC/default.aspx?cite=132Q-94.
+For additional information, refer to WAC 132Q-94 online at apps.leg.wa.gov/WAC/default.aspx?cite=132Q-94.

-Students should promptly report any accident in which they are injured to their instructor or supervisor.
-All accidents are to be reported on the Accident Report Form (CCS 1220), available from department assistants in campus buildings and in the Office of Campus Safety, or online at www.ccs.spokane.edu/getdoc/f2100416-0a97-4b07-8719-94c540fc1395/ccs1220.aspx.
+Students should promptly report unsafe conditions or any accident in which they are injured to their instructor or supervisor.
+All accidents are to be reported on the Accident Report Form (CCS 1220), available from department assistants in campus buildings and in the Office of Campus Safety, or online at ccs.spokane.edu/Forms.